What To Do On Sunshine Coast [2024 Update]

 • jet skiing, and

-The Sunshine Coast is one of the few places on the planet where two UNESCO declared biospheres are positioned side by side.
-What’s more, it’s home to one of the only two everglades systems in the whole world.
+The Sunshine Coast is one of the few places on the planet where two UNESCO-declared biospheres are positioned side by side.
+What’s more, it’s home to one of the only two Everglades systems worldwide.

 You can tour the region by: